TUMFTM/REVOL-E-TION/README.md

 - DC charging: If DC charging is available and the SOC at the next timestep with a charging possibility is below 5 %, DC charging is activated for the current timestep.
 The maximum SOC for DC charging is 80 % neglecting "soc_target".

 ### A Posteriori Aging Model (also available for StationaryEnergyStorage)
-Simple semi-empirical aging models are implemented for the BatteryCommoditySystem and StationaryEnergyStorage classes.
+Simple semi-empirical aging models are implemented for a blocks containing electric storages (ElectricFleetUnit and StationaryBattery).
 More specifically, these are the Naumann model ([publication 1](https://doi.org/10.1016/j.est.2018.01.019) and [publication 2](https://doi.org/10.1016/j.jpowsour.2019.227666)) for LFP batteries and the [Schmalstieg model](https://doi.org/10.1016/j.jpowsour.2014.02.012) for NMC batteries.
 They are both contained within the ```battery.py``` file and work on superposing calendric and cycle aging.
 The latter is based on cycling parameters (e.g. depths of discharge) determined using a rainflow algorithm for each horizon.